 Master's Degree (MSc)

-Those registered for the MSc must additionally select another one module from those listed below (EPM3, CTM2, IDM2, IDM3, IDM5 or PHM2).
+Those registered for the MSc must additionally select one module from the other EPM3 modules listed below.
 They are also required to complete a project report and sit an additional unseen written examination in their final year of study.